Mixed precision iterative refinement for least squares with linear equality constraints and generalized least squares problems: Introduction

 \end{enumerate} In this paper, we shall only discuss LSE problems that satisfy these two requirements, i.e.,

 The LSE problem is particularly important in applied regression analysis, one of the universal methods of mathematical modelling.
-Note that normal regression analysis takes the form of \(y=X\beta+e\), which develops into a least squares problem of \(\min_{\beta}\norm{X\beta-y}\).
-If there exist certain equality constraints on \(\beta\), e.g., from an exact observation or a physical law, then the standard least squares problem becomes an LSE problem~\eqref{problem:lse}.
-Therefore it is frequently encountered in applications such as constrained surface fitting, constrained optimization, geodetic least squares adjustment, signal processing, and other fields of interest; see~\cite{Bjorck1996,GV2013} for more details.
+Note that normal regression analysis takes the form \(b=Ax+e\), which transforms into the least squares problem \(\min_{\beta}\norm{Ax-b}\).
+If there exist certain equality constraints on \(x\), e.g., from an exact observation or a physical law, then the standard least squares problem becomes an LSE problem~\eqref{problem:lse}.
+Therefore it is frequently encountered in applications such as constrained surface fitting, constrained optimization, geodetic least squares adjustment, signal processing, and other fields of interest.
+See~\cite{Bjorck1996,GV2013} for more details.